ncatlab/nlab-content/pages/5/2/3/7/27325/content.md

 The category of light condensed sets $\mathrm{LightCondSet}$ is a [[Grothendieck topos]].

-There is a functor that reflects the category of light condensed sets back onto the category of [[sequential topological spaces]]
+The category of [[sequential topological spaces]] embed fully faithfully into the category of light condensed sets, and there is a functor that reflects the category of light condensed sets back onto the category of [[sequential topological spaces]].

 ## Related concepts